Sulpitius Pius

 CHAPTER I.

-The conduct of Saint Sulpitius in secular life.
+The conduct of St. Sulpitius in secular life.

-[2] In that time Blessed Sulpitius, born of distinguished parents, virtually among the foremost citizens, raised in the royal court, Saint Sulpitius devoted to piety from boyhood: was the illustrious Pastor of the city of Bourges, and is now by his glorious departure become its Patron.
-He, in the flower of his earliest age, having broken the snares of the world, took up the warfare of Christ with a resolution of perseverance: and the blessed man had burned with so great a zeal for embracing the religious life, even as a mere boy, that (so to speak) if the time of persecution had not been lacking, he would have recklessly thrown himself into dangers of his own accord.
-He then began to devote himself to the reading of divine books and to exercise himself not sluggishly in the teachings of the faith.
+[2] At that time Blessed Sulpitius, born of distinguished parents, from nearly the foremost citizens, raised in the royal court, St. Sulpitius devoted to piety from boyhood: was the illustrious Pastor of the city of Bourges, and now, by his glorious departure, has become its Patron.
+Who, in the flower of his early youth, having broken the snares of the world, took up the service of Christ with a determination of perseverance: and the blessed man had so burned with the purpose of embracing the religious life while still a boy that (so to speak) if the time of persecution had not been lacking, he would have cast himself headlong into dangers of his own accord.
+He now began to devote himself to the reading of divine volumes, and to exercise himself not sluggishly in the teachings of the faith.

-[4] Certainly, as far as we have learned from the account of those who were his companions or ministers from his boyhood up to our own times, he adorns sacred places: while still in secular garb he appeared to do nothing other than build monasteries, erect basilicas with new construction, restore ruined churches, bring aid to the wretched, he assists the needy: provide necessities from his own resources to the poor and the destitute, and not only encourage the afflicted with the speech and exhortation of perfect and spiritual teaching, but also free many from the penalties of imprisonment and its squalor through his own services and efforts.
+[4] Certainly, as far as we have learned from the account of those who were his companions or servants from boyhood up to our own times, he adorns sacred places: he was seen, while still placed in the secular habit, to do nothing other than build monasteries, raise basilicas with new construction, restore ruined churches, bring aid to the wretched, he assists the needy: provide necessities to the poor and the needy from his own resources, and free many from the penalties and squalor of chains, not only by the word and exhortation of perfect and spiritual doctrine, but also by his own services and ministrations.

-[5] There was a certain church, not far from his parents' home, which had been nearly destroyed by enemies, where there was no gathering of clergy or people.
-There, as the blessed man frequently offered the profits of his prayers — who indeed, wishing to avoid the inducement of vainglory, when the deep silence of the nights came, would secretly put on the garments customarily worn by penitents, and unarmed would proceed to keep vigil throughout the night in sacred prayers; He frequents the church at night, in the garb of penitents: and with the sacred labor of scorning the sloth of sleep, having passed the time in sweet meditation, when the splendor of the rosy dawn illumined the world, he would again be dressed in secular attire, and thus he strove to conceal his holy purpose.
+[5] There was a certain church situated not far from his parents' house, all but destroyed by enemies, where there was no congregation of clergy or people.
+There, since the blessed man's prayers were frequently yielding fruit, he indeed, avoiding the kindling of vainglory, when the deep silence of night fell, secretly clad in the garments customarily worn by penitents, proceeded to spend the night unarmed in sacred prayers; and having spurned the slothful indulgences of sleep with holy labor, He frequents a church by night in the garb of penitents: after passing the night in sweet meditation, when the splendor of the rosy dawn illuminated the world, he was again dressed in secular coverings, and thus he labored to conceal his holy purpose.

-[6] These were the first childish beginnings: this was the play of his infancy: such was the affection toward God that burned in him.
-One night, in the church of which we have spoken, [he puts demons to flight with the sign of the Cross, who were troubling his attendants:] while keeping vigil with two small boys and applying himself more intently to prayer, with all the delight of his mind suspended in the depths, two most foul and monstrous spirits, similar in appearance to Ethiopians, seized the individual boys and tried to drag them violently from the church.
-At last the man of God, hearing them wailing behind him with great cries, found his attendants; he beheld the foul spirits, raised his hand against the adversaries, and as the spirits were already snatching the boys away and gaining the exit, he brought down the sacred standard of the Cross of God.
-Immediately, with the foul and bloody ones having fled, the boys remained safe.
+[6] These were the first exercises of his boyhood: this was the game of his infancy: such was the affection that burned in him toward God.
+One night in the church of which we have spoken, [he puts demons, troublesome to his companions, to flight by the sign of the Cross:] while he was keeping vigil with two small boys and leaning more deeply into prayer, with the whole delight of his mind suspended in the depths, two most foul and monstrous spirits, similar in appearance to Ethiopians, each seizing a boy, were striving to drag them violently from the church.
+At last the man of God found his boys behind him, wailing with great cries; he beheld the foul beings, raised his hand against the adversaries, and when the boys were already being dragged away and the spirits were seizing the exit, the sacred banner of the Cross of God he thrust forth.
+Instantly the foul and bloody spirits slipped away, and the boys remained safe.

-[7] From that time, therefore, the rival of all goodness and enemy of truth and foe of human salvation, directing all his devices against the soldier of God, and unable to corrupt him in his mind, strove to terrify him with phantasmic threats.
-Concerning this, anyone who wishes to learn more thoroughly, we shall show briefly a little further on in its proper place.
-He becomes famous for other miracles: Meanwhile he began to become illustrious with signs and to be adorned with miracles of virtues.
-For even while still in secular garb, he put demons to flight by his word and healed the sick by his prayer; the athlete of Christ laboring with all his might so that from his holy purpose, which he desired to hide from human favor, he flees vainglory: no breath of this world's favor might burst forth and defile his ears with the pollution of arrogance.
+[7] From that time, therefore, that rival of all goodness and enemy of truth and adversary of human salvation, directing all his machinations against the soldier of God, whom he could not corrupt in mind, strove to terrify him with phantom threats.
+About which, if anyone wishes to learn more carefully, we shall briefly show a little further on in their proper places. he becomes illustrious for other miracles: Meanwhile he began to shine with signs and to be adorned with miracles of virtue.
+For even while placed in the secular habit, he put demons to flight by his word and healed the sick by prayer; the athlete of Christ toiling with all his strength, so that from his holy purpose, which he wished to keep hidden from human favor, he flees vainglory: nothing of this world's breeze of favor might burst forth and stain his ears with the pollution of arrogance.

-[8] Therefore, while these things were being done by him, and through the goodness of his deeds the truth of our God was known by a kind of silent proclamation; and since quite often (as usually happens) the splendor of this light kindled some to pious belief while the dark gloom of clouded faithlessness engulfed others who impiously detracted, so that what is written in Genesis seemed fulfilled: "Because there was thick and palpable darkness upon the Egyptians; but for the children of Israel there was light in all their dwellings"; nevertheless our God continues to be magnified in his Saint, he shines with the splendor of virtues. and to advance the work of the virtue begun with more prosperous successes.
-Exodus 10:22.
+[8] Therefore, while these things were being done by him, and through the goodness of his deeds the truth of our God was being known by a kind of silent proclamation; and while, as often happens, the splendor of the light kindled some to pious belief, and the dark mist of faithless cloudiness covered others with impious detraction, so that what is written in Genesis seemed to be fulfilled: That there was thick and palpable darkness for the Egyptians; but for the children of Israel there was light in all their dwellings; our God nonetheless continued to be magnified in His Saint, he gleams with the splendor of virtues. and to advance the work of the virtue He had begun with more prosperous successes.
+Exodus 10:20.

 Annotations